 What about property?

-When you lodge your application the court will advise the date of the hearing, usually within 2 – 3 months.
-The hearing is not long and you may not need to attend.
-The divorce order becomes final in one month and one day from the date of the hearing, provided it is granted.
+When you file your divorce application the court will be allocated a date for the hearing within 10 weeks of filing.
+You may need to attend the hearing, depending on your individual circumstances.
+The divorce order once granted becomes final one month and one day from the date of the hearing.